CarloBu/web-animation-tutotials-hub/README.md

-# Web Animation YouTube Tutorial Collection
+# Web Animation YouTube Tutorials Collection

 [Animation Hub](https://animationhub.site/) is a hub of web animation YouTube tutorials.
 It provides an easy way to browse and preview tutorials with moving previews, making it simpler to find the tutorial you need.